mesosphere/marathon-autoscale/README.md

 #### OR

+In this mode, the system will only scale the service up or down when either CPU or Memory have been out of range for the number of cycles defined in AS_SCALE_UP_FACTOR (for up) or AS_COOL_DOWN_FACTOR (for down).
+For the MIN_RANGE and MAX_RANGE arguments/env vars, you must pass in a comma-delimited list of values.
+Values at index[0] will be used for CPU range and values at index[1] will be used for Memory range.

 ## Extending the autoscaler (adding a new scaling mode)
 In order to create a new scaling mode, you must create a new subclass in the modes directory/module and implement all abstract methods (e.g. scale_direction) of the abstract class AbstractMode [AbstractMode](autoscaler/modes/abstractmode.py).